BlueByteSystemsInc/PDMShell/src/introduction.md

+---
+description: Welcome to PDMShell, the command-line interpreter designed specifically for SOLIDWORKS PDM Professional.
+You can more information about getting started here.
+title: Getting Started | PDMShell | SOLIDWORKS PDM
+---
 # Introduction to PDMShell

 Welcome to **PDMShell**, the command-line interpreter designed specifically for **SOLIDWORKS PDM Professional**.
 PDMShell empowers engineers and IT professionals with a **powerful**, **flexible**, and **efficient** tool for automating and streamlining tasks within the SOLIDWORKS PDM environment.